L5K480 Social Work MSW Postgraduate Taught 2020

 - Demonstrate fitness to undergo social work training.

 a.
-At interview stage you are asked to declare any health conditions or disabilities that may affect your ability to undertake a practice placement safely and effectively
+At the interview stage, you are asked to declare any health conditions or disabilities that may affect your ability to undertake a practice placement safely and effectively

 b.
 Upon acceptance of a firm offer on the course, you are asked to complete an occupational health screening in line with national guidelines agreed with relevant professional bodies